fluencelabs/ipc-load-test/README.md

 ## [Option 2]: Deploy ephemeral testnet

+### Deploy testnet with a PR

 Just open PR in this repository and add a `dev-create` tag to it.

+### Obtain a key

+A private key of a validator can be found in `dev-env/jobs/default/ipc/keys/0/validator.sk.hex`.

 ## Deploy contracts